holdenk/spark-flowchart/docs/details/failed-to-read-non-parquet-file.md

-If the data is stored in a supported format, it is also possible you have an invalid iceberg table, see [invalid-file](../invalid-file)
+If the data is stored in a supported format, it is also possible you have an invalid iceberg table.